Skip to content

 Cache Backends

 • SQLite (default): Persistent cache stored in a file.
-Best for long-running applications, CLI tools, and frequent re-runs.
+Best for long-running applications and CLI tools.

 • Memory: Ephemeral in-memory cache.
-Best for one-off analysis scripts, tests, and environments without write access (like AWS Lambda).
+Best for one-off scripts, tests, and environments without write access.

 import asyncio